ajitkoti/papertrail/content/post/art-paper-notes.md

 {{< highlight "C++" "style=dracula" >}}
     // Find the child in `node` that matches `c` by examining all child nodes, in parallel.
     Node* find_child(char c, Node16* node) {
-        // key_vec is 16 repeated copies of the searched-for byte __mm128i key_vec = _mm_set1_epi8(c);
+        // key_vec is 16 repeated copies of the searched-for byte, one for every possible position
+        // in child_keys that needs to be searched.
+        __mm128i key_vec = _mm_set1_epi8(c);

+        // Compare all child_keys to 'c' in parallel.
+Don't worry if some of the keys aren't valid,
+        // we'll mask the results to only consider the valid ones below.
-        // compare all keys to 'c' in parallel __mm128i results = _mm_cmpeq_epi8(key_vec, node->child_keys);
+        __mm128i results = _mm_cmpeq_epi8(key_vec, node->child_keys);

         // Build a mask to select only the first node->num_children values from the comparison